 Older Adults and People With Limited Mobility

-For older adults, or people with mobility challenges, edge support and functional support matter as much as sleeping support.
-Sitting, swiveling, and standing safely depend on stable mattress edges and predictable surface behavior.
+For older adults or people with mobility issues, edge support and functional support matter as much as sleeping support.

 If this describes you, focus on: